Dorking: The Nower

 The Nower is an area of open grassland, which rises above Dorking to the west of the town centre.
 Together with the adjacent Milton Heath, it forms a 16 ha nature reserve owned by Mole Valley District Council and is managed by Surrey Wildlife Trust.

 The Nower was given to the town in 1931 by Charles Barclay, the owner of the Bury Hill estate, although it had been accessible to visitors since Victorian times.
 Views over Dorking may be enjoyed from "The Temple", which dates from the early 19th century.

 Notable buildings and landmarks

 Dorking Cemetery

 Dorking Cemetery was opened in 1855 on farmland that had been purchased from the Deepdene estate.
 Two chapels were built for funeral services, one for Anglicans (with a rectangular floor plan) and one (with an octagonal floor plan) for non-conformists.
 Both were designed by Henry Clutton and were constructed from flint with stone dressings.
 An entrance lodge on Reigate Road was also provided.
 Originally the area of the cemetery was 1.6 ha, but was enlarged to 5.7 ha between 1884 and 1923.

 The English novelist George Meredith and Victoria Cross recipient Charles Graham Robertson are among those buried there.
+The cemetery also contains 61 Commonwealth war graves of military personnel from the First and Second World Wars.